Bacon-Wrapped Dates

 Instructions

-3. Stuff with goat cheese.
-Use a spoon to stuff a little goat cheese or blue cheese into each date.
+3. Use a spoon to stuff a little goat cheese or blue cheese into each date.
 Use the back of the spoon to press the cheese into the date.
 If you're adding almonds, press an almond or two into the cheese.
 Press the date closed.

-4. Wrap the dates with bacon.
-Cut 12 to 16 ounces of bacon in half crosswise.
+4. Cut 12 to 16 ounces of bacon in half crosswise.
 Wrap each date with a half-strip of bacon.
 Secure the end of the bacon with a toothpick.

-5. Arrange the dates on the baking sheet.
-Place the stuffed date on its side on the baking sheet.
+5. Place the stuffed date on its side on the baking sheet.
 Repeat with the remaining dates, spacing them evenly apart.

-8. Transfer the dates to a plate with a paper towel to drain.
-If the dates seem greasy, blot the sides as well as the bottoms with paper towels.
+8. If the dates seem greasy, blot the sides as well as the bottoms with paper towels.
 Serve warm or room temperature.

 Recipe Notes

-Make ahead: The dates can be prepped and refrigerated for up to a day before baking.
-Keep covered.
+Make ahead: The dates can be prepped and refrigerated in an airtight container for up to 1 day before baking.